UBC-Baja-SAE/firmware/templates/rear_rtos/README.md

 ### Transmit Task

 The transmission task will be set to "ready" every 100ms arbitrated by the Timer Channel.
-It takes a FIFO queue with the sensor data and metadata.
+It takes a struct with mutexes with the sensor data and metadata.
 It packs the queue into a defined static CAN frame according to the DBC file.
+The CAN transmit tasks handles all bit packing and transmission, as there is less overhead from context switching when handled by a single task.

 ### Frame packing
 With CANFD, we have a maximum of 64 bytes / 512 bits.
 For robust packing, we are defining a static payload structure.